 An over-the-counter market or OTC is where the trading happens directly between the two parties without involving any third-party broker.
 The trading directly happens in stocks, commodities, currencies, or instruments; the methodology and process for trading are quite different from the traditional auction market system.

 OTC is the premium platform in the realm of trading.
 The dealers in these platforms do not have physical locations or makers.
-The assets traded in the over-the-top market are derivatives, currencies, bonds, and structured products.
-The most interesting point of an over-the-top market is, traders can also trade equities at the quoted prices.
+The assets traded in the over-the-counter market are derivatives, currencies, bonds, and structured products.
+The most interesting point of an over-the-counter market is, traders can also trade equities at the quoted prices.

 In the USA, this market is controlled by FINRA.

 What is OTC In Binary Options Trading?
 Should you trade it?